eliotsykes/dan-todo/GUIDE.md

 TODO NEXT:
 2. Edits will make use of the /list/new form too.
 4. Edit form for a list also contains a delete button at the very bottom.
+5. Remove data-list attribute from list index li elements.
+Try to make it as plain html as possible for simpler learning, remove clutter.
 TODO: Merge POLISH.md notes from branch to master